TheTravelingDemon/TheTravelingDemon/README.md

-Making a website better than Reddit, as its turned shitified.
+Making a website better than Reddit, as it has been shitified.